-The 3D Street Art effects on the Mural is amazing, showing James' quality of artistery so well.
-James Bullough do a lot of layers in his art, often with painted teared surfaces showing an ability to do extremely detailed and realistic art.
+The 3D Street Art effects on the Mural are amazing, showing James' quality of artistry so well.
+James Bullough does a lot of layers in his art, often with painted torn surfaces showing an ability to do extremely detailed and realistic art.
 Love it!

-Last Mural of our Street Art Tour was Brazilian Artist Thiago Mazza's huge mural with the inspiration from a tale that have multiple origins, about how the finch got his colors.
+The last Mural of our Street Art Tour was Brazilian Artist Thiago Mazza's huge mural with the inspiration from a tale that has multiple origins, about how the finch got his colors.
 This saga is one from Belgium about patience and waiting.

-One of Thiago Mazza's skills is to capture light and shadows which is shown especially in the leafs of the Wall Painting.
-The artist was amazed by the size of the wall but managed to do an excellent job with just brush and no spray paint!
+One of Thiago Mazza's skills is to capture light and shadows which is shown especially in the leaves of the Wall Painting.
+The artist was amazed by the size of the wall but managed to do an excellent job with just a brush and no spray paint!

-Birds and djungle is naturally a recurrant subject in Thiago Mazza's beautiful Art Works, so the saga about the finch was a suitable one for this Street Artist to take on, but you should really have a look at more of his work online!
+Birds and jungle are naturally a recurring subject in Thiago Mazza's beautiful Art Works, so the saga about the finch was a suitable one for this Street Artist to take on, but you should really have a look at more of his work online!

 GIBCA Exhibition Amalia Bille

 We ended our Mural and Art Tour at Mölndal Stadsmuseum and the GIBCA Exhibition of Amalia Bille.
 The Artist had some time between Exhibitions actually (busy schedule!) to talk about her work which was interesting.
-Amalia's exhibition contained a series of paintings she made on an event where people could drop-in letting her paint their faces for about 2 minutes per session; a brief meeting resulting in art with exiting deepth.
-Later, she used this inspiration to create sculptures of faces in ceremic.
+Amalia's exhibition contained a series of paintings she made on an event where people could drop in letting her paint their faces for about 2 minutes per session; a brief meeting resulting in art with exiting depth.
+Later, she used this inspiration to create sculptures of faces in ceramic.
 And that ended a really interesting day with Artscape and GIBCA.
 Hope they do this kind of trip one more time, I'll be sure to attend the remaining three that time!

 Paintings and Faces in Amalia Bille's GIBCA Exhibition "Möten och Speglingar"